HerrErde/SubwayBooster/README.md

 It is still possible to modify the SubwaySurfers files, because you can replace the files with the modefiy ones and those get encrypted

-Old versions of the app alos still function wich are without the exryption, I found [v2.39.0](https://www.apkmirror.com/apk/sybo-games/subwaysurfers/subwaysurfers-2-39-0-release/) to be best working, downside is that it is a **really** old verson wich has many missing features and additions, the SeasonHunt will say that you need to udate your app

-___
+---

+### How do i use it?

+You need a file explorer, and the downloaded [release](https://github.com/HerrErde/SubwayBooster/releases/latest).\
+After that, you unpack the Zip file and extract it in the same folder.\
+You now have the **Android** folder, which you copy in the same folder which also contains a Folder named Android.

+But you if you know what youre doing, you can edit and copy the seperate files, into the right folder.

+---

 Insight how I did it [Todo/test](Todo/test.md)

 ### App Info

-App Version: `v3.7.2`
+App Version: `v3.8.0`

-Season Hunt: `0062`
+Season Hunt: `0063`

 ## TODO